IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/tabs.md

 ### Alignment

 The `alignment` property controls how tabs are positioned.
-It accepts four different values - start, center, end and justify.
+It accepts the following values:

 - `start` (default): the width of the tab depends on the content (label, icon, both) and all tabs have equal padding.
 First tab is aligned to the tabs container's left side.
 - `center`: the width of the tab depends on the content and occupies the tabs container's center.